Tejas-pr/Tejas-P-R/README.md

 AWARDS & ACHIEVEMENTS	: <br>
 •	I won First place in the volleyball competition held on behalf of the Inter-Faculty Sports. <br>
 •	Competition Hosted National Sports day. <br>
 •	Paper Publication Paper Title: “Financial Fortunes: Stock Price Prediction Using LSTM”.
-The Paper has been accepted for publication in the Springer LNNS series (yet to be published). <br>
+The Paper has been accepted for publication in the Springer publications. <br>
 •	Participated at National Level Poster Presentation Competition conducted on 6th November 2023 at MSRUAS. <br>